stefanos-asi/Ecommerce-Project/PROJECTDESCRIPTION.md

 --The monthly sales pattern of each product detecting seasonality and best months

---The size of difference between the top products in terms of sales, orders and returnship behaviour
+--The size of difference between the top products in terms of sales, orders and returnship behaviour compared to all others using percentile ranking

 --The smoothed trend of each product's sales and the prediction the trend's movement